 The most obvious of these is the nature of time-temperature relationship in the standard fire test, which bears little relationship to what happens in most real fires.
 It can be seen (right) that the temperature in a standard fire rises quickly and then increases indefinitely.
 In practice this will almost certainly never occur.
-In a real fire, once the combustible material (the fire load) has been consumed, the fire will decay and/or move.
+In a real fire, once the combustible material (the fire load) has been consumed, the fire will decay and the temperature will reduce.

 The severity of a fire in a compartment is also related to both fire load and ventilation, neither of which is considered in a standard fire test.
 Real fires are either load or ventilation controlled.
 A fire in a compartment which has a low fire load is unlikely to cause a threat to structural integrity.
 Similarly, if a fire occurs in a compartment with a high fire load but very low levels of ventilation, this is also unlikely to threaten the structure; both these scenarios however, may present a threat to life.

-Ventilation impacts the phenomenon that fires in real building compartments do not usually occur in all places with maximum severity at once.
-Instead, a fire will burn most severely where the balance of fire load and ventilation allow it to do so with optimum efficiently and then it will move on.
-This means that, in many fires, it is likely that limited areas of the building will be subject to the full force of the fire at any time, and then only for a restricted period.
-In a multi storey building with horizontal (floor) compartmentation, the fire is most likely to move from the point of origin to the point of optimum ventilation (probably near the windows), and when the fuel has been consumed at those places, it will move into the areas of the compartment where there is less ventilation.
+Fires in real building compartments do not usually occur in all places with maximum severity at once.
+Instead, a fire will burn most severely where the balance of fire load and ventilation allow it to do so with optimum efficiency.
+The fire will then reduce in the original location and (if not controlled) develop elsewhere.
+This means that, in many fires, it is likely that limited areas of the building will be subject to the full force of the fire at any time, and then only for a limited period.
+In a multi-storey building with horizontal (floor) compartmentation, the fire is most likely to move from the point of origin to the point of optimum ventilation (probably near the windows), and when the fuel has been consumed at those places, it will move into the areas of the compartment where there is less ventilation.
 This means that, when a fire consumes a compartment over a period, it is likely that no part of the structure of the compartment will be subjected to the maximum severity of the fire for the whole of that time.
-Recent research indicates that travelling fires are generally likely to be less severe that fires which are assumed to engulf the whole compartment but that it might be possible in some instances for non-uniform heating across a compartment floor to cause a failure mechanism in the structure, which might not occur if uniform temperatures were applied.
+Research indicates that travelling fires are generally likely to be less severe that fires which are assumed to engulf the whole compartment.
+A non-uniform fire is not less severe - in some instances non-uniform heating across a compartment floor was shown to cause a failure mechanism in the structure, which might not occur if uniform temperatures were applied.

-Exceptions to this may occur in buildings with large, open compartments with good ventilation and high fire load, for example a single storey building used for storage, where a fire can cover the whole compartment with equal severity.
+Fire can cover an entire compartment with equal severity in buildings with large, open compartments, good ventilation and high fire load, for example a single storey building used for storage.

 The aftermath of the fire at Broadgate Phase 8 in London.
 The building was only partially protected and, based on the performance of individual element tests, should have collapsed.
 However, it did not do so and exhibited considerable robustness.
 The damage shown here was repaired and the structure reinstated.